By: Jane Weyman

 The later the stage of dementia, the more likely a person is to wander.
 Next to memory loss, wandering is actually the second most common symptom of dementia, so it may also be common in early stage persons.

-It is difficult for many to understand why a person might wonder.
+It is difficult for many to understand why a person might wander.
 Experts note that often, it stems from a desire to return to a place that was often visited in the past – perhaps one’s old workplace, home, or grocery store.
 Often, a person may say or feel that they simply want to “go home,” even when they are already physically in their current home.
 Sometimes, wandering occurs in a cyclical fashion; that is, the person follows the same route, coming back home and heading out again.

 Disorientation often peaks when the sun sets, and families can sometimes be unaware that their elderly loved one has left the home, since it is at this time that many families prepare dinner, attend to children, etc.